mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - not true in the supervised setting!!
   - Design choice and good practice boost CL representation!
   - This paper: Focuses (empirical analysis) on three of the key points
-  - (i) Importance of MLP heads
+  - (i) Importance of MLP heads (key factor)
-  - (ii) semantic label shift problems by data augmentation
+  - (ii) semantic label shift problems by data augmentation:  breakdown of class boundaries in strong augmentations
-  - (iii) Investigate on Negative Samples
+  - (iii) Investigate on Negative Samples: Quality and Quantity

 1. Bulat, Adrian, Enrique Sánchez-Lozano, and Georgios Tzimiropoulos.
 "Improving memory banks for unsupervised learning with large mini-batch, consistency and hard negative mining." arXiv preprint arXiv:2102.04442 (2021).
   - Improvement for the memory bank based formulation (whats the problem??)
-    - (I) Large mini-batch: Multiple augmentation!
+    - TP: (I) Large mini-batch: Multiple augmentation!
 (II) Consistency: Not negative enforce!
 The heck? how to prevent collapse?
 (III) Hard Negative Mining
     - Results: Improve the vanilla memory bank!
 Evidence!!
 Dataset experimentation!
   - Exploration:  With Batch Size and visually similar instances (is the argument 2 is valid?)
   - Contribution 2 seems important!
   - Each image is augmented k times: More data augmentation!
   - Interesting way to put the negative contrastive parts to avoid collapse (eq 3)
   - Experiments: Seen testing categories (CIFAR, STL), & unseen testing categories (Stanford Online Product).
 ResNet-18 as baseline model

-1. Tarvainen, Antti, and Harri Valpola.
-"Mean teachers are better role models: Weight-averaged consistency targets improve semi-supervised deep learning results." arXiv preprint arXiv:1703.01780 (2017).
-  - Improves Temporal Ensemble by average model weights (usual practice now!) instead of label prediction (WOW!)
-    - Temporal and Pi model suffers from confirmation bias (requires better target) as self-teacher!
-  - Two ways to improve: chose careful perturbation or chose careful teacher model
-  - Result: Mean teacher is better! faster converge and higher accuracy
-  - Importance of good architecture (ThisPaper: Residual networks):
-  - TP: how to form better teacher model from students.
-  - TP: Large batch, large dataset, on-line learning.

-1. Laine, Samuli, and Timo Aila.
-"Temporal ensembling for semi-supervised learning." arXiv preprint arXiv:1610.02242 (2016).
-  - A form of consistency regularization.
-  - Self-ensemble (Exponential moving average), consensus prediction of unknown labels!!
-    - Ensemble Utilization of outputs of different network-in-training (same network: different epochs, different regularization!!, and input augmentations) to predict unlabeled data.
-    - The predicted unlabeled data can be used to train another network
-  - One point to put a distinction between semi-supervised learning and representation learning-fine tuning.
-In Semi-sup the methods uses the label from the beginning.
-  - Importance on the Data Augmentation and Regularization.
-  - This paper: Two self-ensemble methods: pi-model and temporal ensemble (Figure 1) based on consistency losses.
-  - Pi Model: Forces the embedding to be together (Contrastive parts is in the softmax portion; prevents collapse)
-  - Pi vs Temporal model:
-    - (Benefit of temporal) Temporal model is faster.In case of temporal, training target is less noisy.
-    - (Downside of temporal) Store auxiliary data!
-Memory mapped file.

 1. Dwibedi, Debidatta, Yusuf Aytar, Jonathan Tompson, Pierre Sermanet, and Andrew Zisserman.
 "With a Little Help from My Friends: Nearest-Neighbor Contrastive Learning of Visual Representations." arXiv preprint arXiv:2104.14548 (2021).
   - Positive from other instance (instead of augmented version of same image!)